openrewrite/rewrite-docs/tutorials/authoring-declarative-yaml-recipes.md

 ## Renaming in Project A

-First, apply a Rewrite build plugin per the [Quickstart: Maven and Gradle](../getting-started/getting-started.md).
+First, apply a OpenRewrite build plugin per the [Quickstart: Maven and Gradle](../getting-started/getting-started.md).

-With a Rewrite build plugin applied, create a rewrite.yml at the project root with these contents:
+With a OpenRewrite build plugin applied, create a rewrite.yml at the project root with these contents:

 {% code title="A/rewrite.yml" %}
 ```yaml